 - 67% of survivors who were victimized by a stranger experience professional or emotional issues, including moderate to severe distress, or increased problems at work or school.

 Lots of mental and emotional problems that we have to deal with day after day after day.
 Month after month after month.
 Year after year after year.
+But the effects may not as visible like an individual who uses a wheelchair, cane or walker to indicate they need a little assistance.

 But I am living proof, like someone in rehab, who perseveres and heals, the “limp” can decrease and really does go away.
 And now I can walk with no effort and even run!